huddy67/Morrill-Hudson-Portfolio/scoreboardproject.md

 10-9 - I added more things to the Google Doc that I linked for 10-6 to give me a better idea of how I would do my project

-10-10 - I finished the spreadsheet with all of my materials and included the ones that we may have at the fabla,b like wiring, sandpaper, wood varnish, resin, etc... https://docs.google.com/spreadsheets/d/1inqLF94JXjDDkbQPFtxw10qv6yk3-GvXojiwrM2xEpA/edit?gid=0#gid=0
+10-10 - I finished the spreadsheet with all of my materials and included the ones that we may have at the fabla, like wiring, sandpaper, wood varnish, resin, etc... https://docs.google.com/spreadsheets/d/1inqLF94JXjDDkbQPFtxw10qv6yk3-GvXojiwrM2xEpA/edit?gid=0#gid=0

 10-13 - I worked on 3d printing and laser cutting.
-I printed a snake, and then while it was printing reviewed my project for any missing materials.
+I printed a snake, and then while it was printing, I reviewed my project for any missing materials.

 ### Daily Journal Entries